-NOTE: Ensure that the Internal SD Card Port is enabled in the System Setup.
+NOTE: To use an SD card with your system, ensure that the internal SD card port is enabled in the System Setup.

-- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
-Open the system. - Locate the SD card connector on the internal dual SD module.
-With the label side facing out, insert the contact-pin end of the card into the slot. - NOTE: The slot is keyed to ensure correct insertion of the card. - Press the card into the card slot to lock it into place. - 5.
-Close the system. - Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+Open the system. - 3.
+Locate the SD card connector on the internal dual SD module.
+With the label side facing up, insert the contact-pin end of the card into the slot.

+NOTE: The slot is keyed to ensure correct insertion of the card.

+- 4. Press the card into the card slot to lock it into place. - 5.
+Close the system. - 6.
+Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.